ministryofjustice/security-guidance/policies/mobile-device-and-remote-working-policy.md

 ### Theft or loss

 Mobile devices must be physically protected against theft especially when left, for example, in cars and other forms of transport, hotel rooms, conference centres and meeting places.
-MoJ must establish a specific procedure covering legal, insurance and security requirements in cases of loss or theft of mobile devices
+MoJ must establish a specific procedure covering legal, insurance and security requirements in cases of loss or theft of mobile devices.

 ### Protecting sensitive content